 As the name suggests, Empty Space means a particular state of an application or website where you have no content on a certain page- but your design elements are all laid out in proper place.
 These spaces call for special design techniques like onboarding design to educate users on what should be on that page.

-It’s a UI design language which banks on principal of familiarity & stresses on generating design elements which resemble the real-world equivalents.
-You can take the example of buttons (think of CTA buttons) which are framed bearing similarity to real-life buttons found in clothes and apparels.
-Various effects like drop shadows, bevel & emboss and gradients go to create such realistic aura.
+It’s a UI design language which banks on the principle of familiarity & stresses generating design elements which resemble real-world equivalents.
+You can take the example of buttons (think of CTA buttons) which are framed bearing similarities to real-life buttons found in clothes and apparel.
+Various effects like drop shadows, bevel & emboss and gradients go to create such a realistic aura.

 It’s a type of website designing technique which helps to visualize simple changes as an on-screen element conveniently altering in between the beginning & end state.
-Unlike animations, transitions don’t carry in-between states and you only have start & end point here.
-Thus, these are mostly for the subtle changes like visualizing the hover states.
+Unlike animations, transitions don’t carry in-between states and you only have a start & end points here.
+Thus, these are mostly for subtle changes like visualizing the hover states.

 So, next time you march to talk to a web designer, surprise them with your knowledge of their typical lingo.

 Hexadesigns is a web design company located in Kolkata, India.
 We design, redesign and develop websites.
-Build custom software, ecommerce, mobile apps and do digital marketing.
+Build custom software, eCommerce, and mobile apps and do digital marketing.
 This is our blog where we publish information for the general people and web developers for their knowledge enhancement.Next PostPrevious Post